TorZidan/TeslaSolarMonitoring/README.md

 You will setup the included Apps Script to run daily in your [Apps Script account](https://script.google.com/home).

 Then you will get a Tesla "refresh token" and store it in the code (you may need to do this every few months).
-At every run, the script uses the "refresh token" to connect to the Tesla servers on your behalf to pull solar generation stats, the same way the official Tesla app does it.
+At every automated (daily) run, the script uses the "refresh token" to connect to the Tesla servers on your behalf to pull solar generation stats, the same way the official Tesla app does it.
 If last day's generated solar energy was below a predefined limit, the script will send email(s) to email recipient(s) of your choice
 (usually to yourself).